Skip to contents

-License: GPL v3 R-CMD-check pages-build-deployment pipenostics status badge lintr CodeFactor codecov
+License: GPLv3 pipenostics status badge R-CMD-check pages-build-deployment CodeFactor codecov

 R-package for diagnostics, reliability and predictive maintenance of pipeline systems.